gamers-coin/gamecredits/contrib/README.md

 ### [PyMiner](/contrib/pyminer) ###

-This is a 'getwork' CPU mining client for Bitmark.
+This is a 'getwork' CPU mining client for Gamecredits.
 It is pure-python, and therefore very, very slow.
 The purpose is to provide a reference implementation of a miner, for study.

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Bitmark network.
+A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Gamecredits network.
 This means one can have an always-on gamecreditsd instance running, and another local gamecreditsd/gamecredits-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.